Homemade Pumpkin Spice Syrup

 It’s basically Starbucks Pumpkin Spice Syrup without the drive-through.

-And it’s really fun to add to drinks.
+And it’s really fun to add a drizzle to drinks at home.
 Consider this real pumpkin syrup for coffee, a mocktail or even a cocktail like a Pumpkin Spice Mule!

 More recipes involving pumpkin spice flavors: Pumpkin Blondies with a Caramel Cream Cheese Swirl | Vegan Pumpkin Muffins | Praline Pumpkin Upside Down Cake | Pumpkin Spice Pancakes